 The protocols have been studied and approved jointly with the Costa Rican Institute of Tourism (ICT) and follow the guidelines of the Ministry of Health.

-Be responsible and follow all the indications of the collaborators.
-The priority is to stay healthy.
+Be responsible and follow all the indications of the collaborators!
+The priority is your health.

-– Rental vehicles will be cleaned and disinfected before your arrival (cleaning protocol with a 70% alcohol solution).
+– Rental vehicles are cleaned and disinfected before your arrival (cleaning protocol with a 70% alcohol solution).

-– The rental companies present will all be wearing masks and you will be able to check in and sign documents electronically.
+– Rental companies present will all be wearing masks and you’ll be able to check-in and sign documents electronically.

 – All reception staff working in the hotel will wear masks.